jpcorreia99/Income-prediction/README.md

 ## Fine-tuning the model
-Now, that the model to use is decided, it needs to be fine tuned to increase performance.
+Now, that the model to use is decided, it needs to be fine-tuned to increase performance.
 A technique to find the model's parameters who give it the best accuracy has to be implemented.

-As in most machine learning, some things are more usually done empirically instead of analytically.
+As in most machine learning, some things are usually done empirically instead of analytically.
 That is the case of techniques to fine tune an algorithm.

 One of the most used techniques is called grid search.